noxtgm/discord.py-bot/README.md

 # Discord.py Bot

 A simple discord.py bot script I found on my hard drive.
-I'm not using it so if it can help people go for it.
-I would recommend to make sure the code is not deprecated as it is somewhat old.
+I'm not using it so if it can help people go ahead and use it.
+I would recommend making sure the code is not deprecated as it is somewhat old.

 ## 🔑 License